Buxton Crescent: Original construction and use

 The Crescent was built for William Cavendish, the 5th Duke of Devonshire, as part of his scheme to establish Buxton as a fashionable Georgian spa town.
 The facade forms an arc of a circle facing south-east.
-It was built as a unified structure incorporating a hotel, five lodging houses, and a grand assembly room with a fine painted ceiling.
-The cost was estimated at £120,000.
-The Assembly Rooms became the social heart of 18th-century Buxton.
+It was built as a unified structure incorporating a hotel, five lodging houses, the Duke of Devonshire's town house and a grand assembly room with a fine painted ceiling.
+The cost was estimated at £38,601 which was largely funded by the Duke's copper mines in Ecton.
+The Assembly Rooms, which housed the Great Ballroom and a Card Room, became the social heart of 18th-century Buxton.
+Due to limited space at St Anne's Church, from 1788 until the construction of St John the Baptist Church, the Assembly Room would host Anglican Church Services.

-On the ground floor arcade were shops (including a hair and wig-dresser) and kitchens were in the basement.
+On the ground floor arcade were shops (including a hair and wig-dresser, subscription library and newsroom, post office and "petrification shops" which sold solid ornaments crafted from local marble and Blue John) and kitchens were in the basement.
 The Great Stables were built in the 1780s (also designed by John Carr for the 5th Duke of Devonshire) to stable up to 120 horses of the guests of the Crescent.
 A huge central dome was later added and the building is now known as the Devonshire Dome.
+As a result of these improvements to the town, in combination with the French Revolution making it harder for British subjects to partake in European tourism, Buxton would become popular with tourists throughout the 1790s and the following decades.

 Subsequent history

 Over time, St. Ann's Hotel at the western end of the Crescent, and the Great Hotel, incorporating the Assembly Rooms at the eastern end, took over the intervening lodging houses in the centre of the building.
+Between 1804 and 1806 a third hotel was established known as the Central Hotel which was formerly the Duke's town house, which would close c.
+1830 before being merged into the other two hotels.
+During the Luddite rebellion in 1812, Lieutenant-General Sir Thomas Maitland based his headquarters in Buxton's Great Hotel to quell rebellions in nearby Lancashire and Yorkshire.
+By 1840, the demand for the Assembly Rooms had declined due to the diminishing popularity of English spas, and the Ballroom became a Dining Room for the Great Hotel.
+In 1878, the Great Hotel would reopen as the Crescent Hotel.